Fixman problem revisited: When fluctuations of inflated ideal polymer loop are non-Gaussian?: Introduction

-We consider the 2D problem of calculating the distribution function, $Z_N(r|R_g)$, of a particular monomer located at the point ${\bf r}$ of an ideal polymer ring in a plane with a fixed gyration radius, $R_g$.
-We pay attention to a specific limit of inflated loops, when the gyration radius, $R_g$, scales linearly with the chain length, $N$, i.e. $R_g = c Na$ (definitely, $c<\frac{1}{2\pi a }$).
+We consider the 2D polymer problem, for which we compute the distribution function, $Z_N(r|R_g)$, of a particular monomer located at the point ${\bf r}$ of an ideal polymer ring in a plane with a fixed gyration radius, $R_g$.
+We pay attention to a specific limit of inflated loops, when the gyration radius, $R_g$, scales linearly with the chain length, $N$, i.e. $R_g = c Na$ (definitely, $c<\frac{1}{2\pi a}$).

 The goal of our consideration is to highlight the simultaneous role of path stretching and imposed geometric constraints (boundary conditions).
-We evaluate the partition function in the limit $N\gg 1$ for two models: (i) the strongly inflated polymer loop without any boundary conditions, and (ii) the strongly inflated polymer loop "leaning" on an impenetrable disc placed inside a polymer ring.
-In the model (i) the partition function can be obtained by the exact summation of all fluctuational modes of the inflated ideal loop, and has the standard Gaussian distribution, while in the model (ii) the imposed boundary constraints prohibit the long-range fluctuations of the loop, which manifest themselves in emergence of the non-Gaussian fluctuational regime.
-We demonstrate that the fluctuations of the inflated ideal polymer loop supported from inside by an impenetrable disc, are controlled by the Kardar-Parisi-Zhang (KPZ) exponent $\nu=\frac{1}{3}$.
-Shrinking the radius of the inserted disc, we restore the Gaussian fluctuations of chain monomers with the critical exponent $\nu=\frac{1}{2}$.
+We evaluate the partition function in the limit $N\gg 1$ for two models: (i) the strongly inflated polymer loop without any boundary conditions, and (ii) the polymer loop ``leaning'' on an large impenetrable disc of radius $R_d\le R_g$ placed inside a polymer ring.
+In the model (i) the partition function can be obtained by the summation of all fluctuational modes of the inflated ideal loop, and has the standard Gaussian distribution, while in the model (ii) the imposed boundary constraints prohibit the long-range fluctuations of the loop, which manifest themselves in emergence of the non-Gaussian fluctuational regime.
+We demonstrate that the fluctuations of the inflated ideal polymer loop supported from inside by an impenetrable disc, are controlled by the Kardar-Parisi-Zhang (KPZ) exponent $\gamma=\frac{1}{3}$.
+Shrinking $R_d$, and keeping the length of the polymer unchanged, we restore the Gaussian fluctuations of chain monomers with the critical exponent $\gamma=\frac{1}{2}$.

-It is noteworthy that, as it has been shown in \cite{gorsky}, the KPZ scaling for fluctuations in the ensemble of inflated (or "stretched") random loops evading the disc, is the key property that ensures the emergence of so-called Lifshitz tail in the spectral density of one-dimensional random system with the Poisson disorder.
+It is noteworthy that, as it has been shown in \cite{gorsky}, the KPZ scaling for fluctuations in the ensemble of inflated (or ``stretched'') random loops evading the disc, is the key property that ensures the emergence of so-called Lifshitz tail in the spectral density of one-dimensional random system with the Poisson disorder.